 UTI International Limited (the 'Company' or 'UTI International') is a 100% subsidiary of UTI Asset Management Company Limited, a company incorporated in India ('UTI AMC').
 UTI International operates from its head office (HO) in Guernsey and its branch in London.
-UTI International has two wholly owned subsidiaries UTI Investment Management Company (Mauritius) Limited ('UTI Mauritius') in Mauritius and UTI International (Singapore) Private Limited ('UTI Singapore') in Singapore.
-The Company, UTI Mauritius and UTI Singapore collectively form the UTI International Group (the 'Group').
+UTI International has three wholly owned subsidiaries UTI Investment Management Company (Mauritius) Limited ('UTI Mauritius') in Mauritius, UTI International (Singapore) Private Limited ('UTI Singapore') in Singapore and UTI International (France) SAS in Paris.
+The Company, UTI Mauritius, UTI Singapore and UTI France collectively form the UTI International Group (the 'Group').

-The process of Initial Public Offer (IPO) of the parent company i.e UTI Asset Management Company Limited has been completed successfully and the company has been listed on the stock exchanges (National Stock Exchange and Bombay Stock Exchange) on 12th October 2020.
+The process of Initial Public Offer (IPO) of the parent company i.e UTI Asset Management Company Limited has been completed successfully and the company has been listed on the stock exchanges (National Stock Exchange of India and Bombay Stock Exchange of India) on 12th October 2020.